hash-f/omcb/Readme.md

 ## API

 The API is written in go.
+It uses [https://github.com/coder/websocket](https://github.com/coder/websocket) for websockets.
+The event server is based on the chat server example from coder/websocket.

 To run the API you can

 ```bash
 cd api/